whalebone/wb-docs/en/local_resolver.rst

   Inbound      TCP       ANY     127.0.0.1                   Resolver's processes communication
   ============ ========= ======= =========================== ===================================

 .. note:: For hardware sizing estimation of large ISP or Enterprise networks feel free to contact Whalebone.
-Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver (BIND, Unbound).
+Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver BIND or Unbound.

 Installation of a new local resolver
 ====================================

-You can watch step-by-step video guide about the installation procedure :ref:`here.<Deployment video>`
+You can watch step-by-step video guide about the installation procedure :ref:`here<Deployment video>`.

 In menu **Resolvers** press the button **Create new**.
 Choose a name (identifier) for your new resolver.
 The input is purely informative and won't affect the functionality.
 Once you've entered the name, click **Add resolver** button.
 After clicking the button an informative window will pop up with list of supported platforms and the one-line command for the installation.
 Copy the command and run on the machine dedicated for the local resolver.
-The command will run the installation script and will pass the one time token used for the resolver activation (the same command can't be used repeatedly).
+The command will run the installation script and will pass the one time token used for the resolver activation.
+The same command can't be used repeatedly.

 .. image:: ./img/lrv2-create.gif
 	:align: center